BradleyMurrell/Mythology-Quiz/README.md

   * No errors were found when passing through the official (Jigsaw) validator
 * JavaScript
   * No errors were found when passing through the official Jshint validator
+    * The following metrics were returned:
+    ### game.js
+    * There are 11 functions in this file.
+    * Function with the largest signature take 2 arguments, while the median is 1.
+    * Largest function has 12 statements in it, while the median is 3.
+    * The most complex function has a cyclomatic complexity value of 5 while the median is 1.

+    ### end.js
+    * There are 3 functions in this file.
+    * Function with the largest signature take 2 arguments, while the median is 1.
+    * Largest function has 7 statements in it, while the median is 1.
+    * The most complex function has a cyclomatic complexity value of 1 while the median is 1.

+    ### highscores.js

 ## Bugs
 * Fixed